Comalcalco (archaeological site): Great Acropolis

-On the same spur, immediately east of Temple VII and also facing north, is Temple VI, or Andews' Temple.
+On the same spur, immediately east of Temple VII and also facing north, is Temple VI, or Andrews' Temple.
 During the first constructive stage identified at Comalcalco, the upper structure had mud walls.
 Later, it was replaced by two rectangular rooms made of bricks.
 The upper structure is the same design as that of Temples I, V and VII.
 In the remains of the central stairway, archaeologist Román Piña Chán discovered a mask of the sun God Kinich Ahau in stucco.
 The mask is still visible to visitors and has earned the temple the nickname Temple of the Mask.

 The terrace of Temples VI, VII and their ruined neighbour, Temple VIII, is on the northern edge of the Plaza of the Great Acropolis.
 The Palace (Structure 1) is on a larger terrace at the eastern end of the plaza and is the centrepiece of the acropolis.
 The Palace could once entered through eight framed doorways which led to a 2.5 m main gallery oriented on a north–south axis.
 The gallery connected with a long room on the north end, and other rooms on its south end.
 It was separated from another parallel eastern gallery by a wall with five openings.
 From this gallery, nine bays exited to the rear of the palace.
 Two of these bays had built-in benches or altars.
 The roof of the two galleries of the palace has collapsed, but its corbel vault is still hinted at by some standing walls, as are window-like openings.
 The inner spaces of the galleries show evidence of adaptation through the placement and removal of inner diving walls.

 At the palace's southeast exit lies the Sunken Patio Group at the southern end of the Great Acropolis terrace.
 On the north side are the ruins of a residential building (Structure 2).
 To the east was a long building whose exposed remains seem to indicate two construction phases.
 The south boundary is Temple IV.

 Temple IV is also known as the Stucco Tomb.
 In ancient times, the central staircase leading to the sanctuary covered the entrance to a vaulted funeral chamber that was once decorated with stucco figures.

 Temple V is in very poor condition but shares the same features as Temple IV.
 It had an inner tomb and a sanctuary with two spaces.
 It is west of the southern end of The Palace.

 West of Temple V, Temple IX was built above the Tomb of the Nine Lords of the Night.
 The tomb's walls were decorated with nine stucco figures, now badly eroded.

 On the western side of the Great Acropolis plaza are the overgrown remains of a ballcourt.